matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 - If a notify event is received in "real time":\
   Notify events that are older then **10 seconds** are ignored (using the local timestamp computed via `unsigned.age`).\
-  Otherwise a clients syncing for the first time would ring for outdated call events.
+  Otherwise a client syncing for the first time would ring for outdated call events.
   In general ringing only makes sense in "real time".
 A 10 second syncing latency is allowed.
 Any client which is not able to receive the event in this period should not ring to prohibit (annoying/misleading/irrelevant) outdated rings.